-Determine which way the images need to move, then use fingertips from both hands against the outermost ring of the objective cell (try to avoid touching the lenses) to rotate the cell in small increments, to see which cell and which direction improves (or worsens) any misalignment.
+Determine which way the images need to move, then use fingertips from both hands against the outermost ring of the objective cell (which is directly behind the lock ring) to rotate the cell in small increments, to see which cell and which direction improves (or worsens) any misalignment.
 It may require rotation from just one cell, or both, to produce the desired correction.
 Another good thing about this alignment process is the adjustment range is limited, so it’s impossible to really mess things up, no matter what you do.

-Once alignment is as perfect as possible, simply reinstall the lock-rings and tighten firmly- but not too tight as we only want to prevent inadvertent cell rotation.
+Once alignment is as perfect as possible, tighten the lock-rings firmly- but not too tight as we only want to prevent inadvertent cell rotation.

 If you have any questions, please contact Oberwerk technical support by phone or email at [email protected].